 Respected Principal, teachers, and my dear friends!

 Good morning to one and all!
 We are here today to celebrate the honourable occasion of Teachers’ Day.
 This day gives us the opportunity to celebrate and express our gratitude to our teachers.
 September 5 commemorates the birth anniversary of our former President, Doctor Radhakrishnan, who was not only a political figure but also a teacher in the true sense.

 As a student, I cannot thank you enough.
-Whatever I will say will be less because no amount of words can suffice how much you all mean to me and my fellow students.
+Whatever I will say will be less because no amount of words can suffice how much you all mean to me and other students.
 To all the teachers, who have taught me, thank you for guiding me whenever I needed you.
 To all the teachers present here, thank you all for your genuine efforts, patience, and positive encouragement.
 Today, I express my heartfelt gratitude to you.
-Lastly, I want to end this speech with this quote dedicated to all the teachers, “A teacher is a compass that activates the magnets of curiosity, knowledge, and wisdom in pupils.”
+Lastly, I want to end this speech with a quote by Ever Garrison, dedicated to all the teachers, “A teacher is a compass that activates the magnets of curiosity, knowledge, and wisdom in pupils.”